 You can get rid of that SLAAC IPv6 random address only by clearing the A flag.
 It is also possible to disable SLAAC by removing the prefix configuration on a router interface.
 In this way, all the clients on that subnet will be unaware of each other although they are in the same subnet.
 They will communicate inside the subnet so that all traffic is sent across the router.
 Clients are using prefix info from RA message and L flag set to realise that they are all on the same subnet.
 If that info is not available they are thinking that they are alone on the subnet and they send all packets to the router.

 If you need some kind of filtering or traffic analyses, then the situation from above it’s what you are actually looking for.
 You can enforce that all local subnet traffic goes across first hop router.
 Clients on the same IPv6 subnet are learning the same prefix from RA message that router sends them.
 That RA message has L bit set and that means that router is telling them that they are on the same layer-2 domain.
 So, to send local traffic across the router and not directly you simply need to clear L flag.
 The other way is to remove the prefix from router interface config.

 Router RA message is the only way for a client to learn and Configure a Default gateway on his NIC because DHCPv6 does not support configuration of that information.

 Do not forget!

-All this is not the only way for host to get IPv6 addressing info.
-Each hosts can be configured locally with IPv6 configuration and in that way skip all the info sent from router RA messages.
+All this is not the only way for a host to get IPv6 addressing info.
+Each host can be configured locally with IPv6 configuration and in that way skip all the info sent from router RA messages.